pflanze/functional-perl/docs/design.md

   type, or constructors that reuse a mutable data structure passed as argument and return it as ostensibly pure object.

+### Error handling

+Type safety is important and helpful for constructing correct programs.
+For example `ref` methods that take an index do not accept negative numbers (to mean "from the end").
+(Offer a `circular_ref` method instead.)

+Early error reporting is useful because it makes debugging easier.
+For example `ref` methods do not return `undef` for invalid indices, instead they throw exceptions.

+There's also the approach of using error *values*; `FP::Failure` is a start (TODO: perhaps provide `FP::Result`, `FP::Maybe`).
+In general though using exceptions is fine since native to Perl, and fast, not planning to replace this.

 ## Purity